TutorialsLast Updated Jun 21, 202410 min read

 3. A GitHub account

-Creating a simple Python app
+Creating and building a simple Python app

 mkdir python_app && cd $_/